opensearch-project/documentation-website/_opensearch/bucket-agg.md

 ## Multi-terms

 Similar to the `terms` bucket aggregation, you can also search for multiple terms using the `multi_terms` aggregation.

-You can sort by a number of documents.
-You can also sort by a metric aggregation on a composite key and get the top `n` results.
-Consider create a search that contains several terms: the number of documents (e.g. 1000), and the number of servers per location that show CPU usage greater than 90%.
-This multi-term query returns the top number of results.
+Multi-terms aggregations are useful when you need to sort by a number of documents, or when you need to sort by a metric aggregation on a composite key and get the top `n` results.
+For example, you could search for a specific number of documents (e.g., 1000) and the number of servers per location that show CPU usage greater than 90%.
+The top number of results would be returned for this multi-term query.

-The multi terms aggregation does consume more memory, so performance will be slower than a terms aggregation.
+The `multi_terms` aggregation does consume more memory than a `terms` aggregation, so its performance will be slower.
 {: .tip }

 ### Multi-terms aggregation parameters